Wondering how to get someone off your mind and finally move on with your life? Welcome to the new chapter of your life!

 The sad truth is that even though I’m perfectly aware of all of this, I still can’t stop daydreaming about them or stalking them on social media.

 I guess that’s just how human beings are wired.
-If you ask me, to stop stalking someone you really like on social media is the greatest challenge of human psychology and I dare you to accept the challenge!
+If you ask me, to stop stalking someone you really like on social media, let alone blocking them is the greatest challenge of human psychology and I dare you to accept the challenge!

 Unfollow, unsubscribe, unfriend them.
 Stop waiting for them to post new pics, stop re-reading their posts and doing all those crazy things we do when we’re trying to forget someone.